What's new with the console?

 Summary of differences

-Cluster compatibility between old and new console
+Cluster compatibility in the console

 -